BravoSolution: Leadership Skills Training Increases Employee Satisfaction

 Develop.
 We designed a series of workshops that addressed the themes we had identified.
 The participants had specified that they did not want “death by PowerPoint”.
 Instead, they wanted interactive sessions.
 They wanted to discuss things and learn from others’ ideas and experience as well as ‘best practice’.
 So, we followed our Accelerated Leadership Development Model.
 The model puts the leaders’ experience in the workplace at the heart of the development activity.

+Embed.
 Each workshop was a working boardroom session.
 Participants brought specific challenges associated with the theme.
 This inspired the desire to try something new.
 During the workshop, we informed and re-formed their thinking.
 We introduced them to new tools and techniques and managers shared their experiences and ideas.
-In the safe environment of the workshop they were able to try out new approaches to show they know how to put them into practice.
+In the safe environment of the workshop they were able to try out new approaches to show they knew how to put them into practice.
 They went away with specific actions to try and apply to the challenge they had brought.
 In subsequent peer coaching sessions, they were able to review and re-do.
 In other words, review their progress and identify what worked that they should re-do in future or what they should try instead.

 Reinforce.
 The final workshop in the Programme gave us an opportunity to review progress.
 We also wanted to identify what organisational systems and processes might be needed to sustain and reinforce it.
 Without exception, all managers said they had gained confidence as a result of the Programme.
 And this had resulted in actions and behaviours that had delivered positive results.
 The examples were rich and varied.
 The senior leadership team had noticed that managers were having a lot more one to one conversations with employees.
 They were more willing to manage difficult situations and there seemed to be a lot more trust and respect for the managers.
 To sustain and reinforce that, the managers felt they needed more insight into the long-term strategy for the organisation.
 They agreed a quarterly strategy meeting of the managers and senior leadership team.
 This would allow greater communication, openness and transparency.